 A five level model for the adoption of machine marking

-Like many, we at RM Results can see the future potential for AI in resolving many issues faced by those working withing the assessment industry, and this project sought to better understand the opportunity for AI in e-marking specifically.
+Like many, we at RM Results can see the future potential for AI in resolving many issues faced by those working within the assessment industry, and this project sought to better understand the opportunity for AI in e-marking specifically.
 One of the project outputs was a model that maps the likely phases of adoption of AI in the sector.
 It starts with improving backend processes and moves on to augmenting the human marking experience, finally progressing to the stages of automated marking.

 To find out more about the five levels of adoption to fully automated machine learning, as well as what possibilities there are for AI in e-marking, download your free copy of ‘The opportunities for artificial intelligence in e-marking now and in the future‘.